capstone-kubernetes-aas/build-service/documentation/build-service.md

 KaaS Repo Build Script

 Usage:
-    build-service [-v | -vv] <repo-url> [--branch=<branch>] [--config=<path/to/config.yml>]
+    build-service [-v | -vv] <repo-url> [--branch=<branch>]
+                  [--deploy-conf=<path/to/deploy.yml>] [--service-conf=<path/to/service.yml>]
     build-service [-v | -vv] --daemon [--port=<port>]

-Options:
+CLI Options:
     -h --help               Show this help message
     -v --verbose            Show verbose/debug output.
 More v's for more verbosity.
+    -b --branch=BRANCH      Branch/tag to checkout repo to [default: main] -c --deploy-conf=FILE   Path to config file in repo, if not at /kaas.deploy.yml -s --service-conf=FILE  Path to config file in repo, if not at /kaas.service.yml

+Daemon Options:
-    -b --branch=BRANCH  Branch/tag to checkout repo to [default: main] -c --config=FILE    Local path to config file, if not at /kaas.yml in repo -d --daemon         Run in the background and listen for connections -p --port=PORT      Port to listen for connections on [default: 8800]
+    -d --daemon             Run in the background and listen for connections -p --port=PORT          Port to listen for connections on [default: 8800]
 ```

 ## Daemon usage